Yosemite National Park, California – July 4-5, 2010

 While I had the peak in sight, I also had developed a slight headache and was feeling a little light-headed.
 I had hiked to 13,000′ in elevation previously, years ago in Colorado, but I had acclimated to the altitude beforehand, camping at 8,000′ for one night, then hiking up to 10,000′ and camping there, and then hiking up to 13,000′ on subsequent days.
 I suspected that the low oxygen at the high altitudes was bothering me because I had not acclimated to it, so I decided to descend, and soon began to feel better.
 It was disappointing not reaching the peak of Mt.
 Dana, but at least I had gotten some exercise and taken some nice photos.

 Here’s another interesting plant that I saw on the way downhill.
-This looks like something my friends would serve for lunch.
-[But Carol23 at GardenWeb.com identified it as a poisonous plant, the California Corn Lily, Veratrum californicum.]
+This looks like something my vegetarian friends would serve for lunch, but another poster at GardenWeb identified it as a poisonous plant, the California Corn Lily, Veratrum californicum.

 California corn lily